TAraujoS/TAraujoS/README.md

 ### 👋 Hi there, I'm Thiago Araujo Scherer!
 ##
-- Gemologist 💎 and Front End Developer 👨‍💻
+- Front End and Back End Developer 👨‍💻
 - Student from Kenzie Academy Brasil to become a great Full Stack Dev and your company Dev! 📚 🖥

 ##